 Insomnia is a growing problem.

-Tomatoes – This includes things like tomato sauces or tomato based soups.
+This includes things like tomato sauces or tomato based soups.
 Tomatoes can be hard on the digestive system and can be especially problematic when consumed in the few hours leading up to bedtime.
-Tomatoes are known to cause acid reflux.
+Tomatoes can also cause acid reflux.
 This happens when stomach acid goes the wrong direction back up into the esophagus to create a burning sensation.
 This risk of acid reflux is exacerbated when lying flat like when trying to sleep.
 So eating tomatoes near bedtime can create insomnia-inducing discomfort.

-High-Glycemic Carbohydrates – This group of carbohydrates includes starchy vegetables like potatoes and pumpkin as well as all bread, noodles, pizza crusts and more.
+This group of carbohydrates includes starchy vegetables like potatoes and pumpkin as well as all bread, noodles, pizza crusts and more.
 These foods turn to sugar very quickly in the body.
-And what will follow is the same middle of the night blood sugar dip experienced after eating sweets.
+And this will make your blood sugar crash in the middle of the night.
 And just like with sugar, a stimulating 2 am surge of cortisol will likely follow.
 Which means that even if you fall asleep right away, your sleep quality won’t necessarily be stellar.

 So what should you eat before bed?